How to become a digital nomad

 Now, it’s time to choose where to go first.
 This step involves carefully considering legal, safety, and lifestyle factors to help ensure a smooth transition into your new way of living.
 Here are some tips:

 • Choose somewhere you can legally go: First things first, you need to identify destinations where you're legally allowed to stay and work.
 This involves a bit of homework to understand visa requirements, work permits, and any restrictions that might apply to digital nomads.
-Countries with digital nomad visas or those that offer extended tourist visas are great starting points.
+Countries with digital nomad visas (like Costa Rica, Spain, Portugal, Canada, and others) or those that offer extended tourist visas are great starting points.
 Make sure your passport is current, and consider any other potential legal hurdles you might face at your chosen destination.

 • Choose somewhere you’ll be safe: Choose a location that's known for being secure and welcoming to foreigners.
 Research the political stability, crime rates, and general safety advice for potential destinations.
 Websites and forums for expats and digital nomads can offer invaluable insights into what life is really like on the ground.
 If you’re a person of color, a solo woman, or a member of the LGBTQ+ community, you may need to take extra safety precautions in certain places.